Searches for charged-lepton-flavor violation in $\chi_{bJ}(1P)$ decays

 For $\clt{J}$, an unbinned maximum-likelihood fit has been performed to the $\mrg$ and $\mrgl$ distributions simultaneously.
 For both $\mrg$ and $\mrgl$, we use the same signal models as for $\mrg$ in the control modes, with the central values and widths of the signal components fixed to values determined from simulation and corrected by the differences observed between simulation and data in the control modes.
 We model the background distribution in $\mrg$ using the background PDF of the control modes and the background distribution in $\mrgl$ with an exponential function.
 Figure~\ref{fig:ltau} shows the $\mrg$ and $\mrgl$ distributions for $\GET$ and $\GMT$ candidates in data and the results of the fits.

 We include systematic uncertainties from the calibration of track-finding, lepton identification, photon detection, and trigger efficiencies, which are corrected in simulation to match the data.
 The track-finding systematic uncertainties are 0.35\% per track~\cite{Belle:2012iwr}.
 Lepton-identification systematic uncertainties are estimated using control samples of $\jll$ and $\gamma\gamma\to\mu^+\mu^-$~\cite{Hanagaki:2001fz,Abashian:2002bd}.
 The photon detection efficiency uncertainties are estimated using radiative Bhabha events.
 Trigger systematic uncertainties are estimated to be 1\%, based on the efficiencies of independent sub-triggers for $\EP\to\GGEE$ and $\EP\to\GGMM$ events.
-We also include uncertainties from values fixed in the fit PDFs, branching fractions~\cite{ParticleDataGroup:2024cfk}, efficiencies from simulation, and $\N{\y2}$.
+We also include the systematic uncertainties from secondary branching fractions, reconstruction efficiencies, and $\N{Y2}$.
+Systematic uncertainty arising from the fixed parameters of the PDF are obtained by varying the parameters by $\pm1$ standard deviation in control modes.
+Uncertainties from the production of $\cb{J}$ are estimated from branching fractions of $\gc{J}$~\cite{ParticleDataGroup:2024cfk} and are the largest systematic uncertainties.
 Table~\ref{tab:syst} lists all systematic uncertainties and their quadrature sums for each channel.

 The branching fraction $\mt{B}(\chi_{bJ}(1P)\to\ell_1\ell_2)$ is obtained from the number of signal events $N_{J, \ell_1\ell_2}$ using

 Here $\epsilon_{J, \ell_1\ell_2}$ is the efficiency to reconstruct $\gamma\LL$ via the $\chi_{bJ}(1P)$, including the relevant $\tau$ branching fractions.